We are open - safety is our top priority!

 Some discount dental plans such as DentRite and others, offer additional discounts for hearing, prescriptions, and vision.
 If you’re in good health, a discount dental plan may be right for you.
 However, for those who need more extensive dental work, an insurance plan may be more cost-effective.

 Even with discounted rates and insurance coverage, out-of-pocket expenses can still be costly.
-Many dental offices provide flexible financing options and payment plans, but if yours doesn’t, CareCredit may be able to help you.
+Many dental offices provide flexible financing options and payment options, but if yours doesn’t, CareCredit may be able to help you.
 CareCredit is accepted nationwide by more than 200,000 providers and is a great alternative for high out-of-pocket expenses.
-Medical credit companies frequently offer short-term financing with a 24-month, same-as-cash option and there are no interest charges if the balance is paid in full within the specified time.
-Some companies offer a 60-month option but not usually on a same-as-cash basis, and one of the main drawbacks to financing your dental work is that interest rates usually start at 15% and go higher than 20%, depending on your credit score.
-This can add considerably to the cost of the procedure.
-Also, not everyone will qualify because there’s an application to complete and an approval process to meet.

 Some senior discount agencies such as AMAC or AARP offer additional benefits to seniors on a variety of services from insurance to professional services, so be sure to check those out.